 Is Prepaid Rent a Current Asset?

 Prepaid rent includes the word rent.
-Therefore, you might be thinking that it is an expense, right?
+Therefore, one might think that it is an expense, right?
 But, Prepaid rent is a current asset and not an expense.
+Let us break it down for you.

 You can think of prepaid expenses as the costs that have been paid but are yet to be utilized.
 For example, prepaid rent, prepaid insurance, prepaid salaries, etc.